AlonEirew/extract-wec/README.md

   project (index must contain at least the <a href="https://github.com/AlonEirew/wikipedia-to-elastic#project-configuration-files">Infobox</a> "relationTypes").
 * Java 11

-In order to WEC in current supported languages (e.g., English, French, Spanish, German, Chinese), follow the steps needed in *wikipedia-to-elastic* and below in .

 ### Processes
 This code repo contains two main processes:
 1) Code to generate the initial crude version of WEC-Lang